 While goals and policies provide policy direction, housing programs outline specific actions the City will take.
 Programs include both those currently in operation and new actions which have been incorporated to address the City's housing needs.
 The following section describes the programs the City will enact to implement the Housing Action Plan.
+Pursuant to Section 65400 of the California Government Code, the City will continue to prepare an Annual Progress Report during the planning period.
+During this annual review, the City will ensure the Housing Element remains internally consistent.

-PROGRAM 1: RESIDENTIAL REHABILITATION PROGRAM (NEIGHBORHOOD PRIDE PROGRAM)
+PROGRAM I: RESIDENTIAL REHABILITATION PROGRAM (NEIGHBORHOOD PRIDE PROGRAM)

 The maintenance and preservation of Carson's existing housing stock is accomplished through a combination of local, State, and federal funds.
-The Neighborhood Pride Program (NPP) is a major rehabilitation program in the City that provides financial assistance through loans and grants via Community Development Block Grant (CDBG) funding to provide basic housing repairs and remedy code violations.
+The Neighborhood Pride Program (NPP) is a major rehabilitation program in the Ccity that provides financial assistance through loans and grants via Community Development Block Grant (CDBG) funding to provide basic housing repairs and remedy code violations.
 The NPP utilizes the bulk of allocated CDBG funds.
 Single-family homes and mobile home units are eligible for funding.
 As part of the program, the City also provides lead-based paint testing and abatement to units undergoing rehabilitation.
 The City will continue to seek CDBG funds and carry out rehabilitation activities.